Syknapse/Contribute-To-This-Project/README.md

 - This is an open source project so apart from contributing your card you are welcome to help fix bugs, improvements, or new features.
 Open an [issue](https://help.github.com/articles/creating-an-issue/ 'Mastering Issues | GitHub Guides') or send a new [pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/ 'Creating a pull request from a fork | GitHub Help')
 - To help improve our community take a look at the GitHub [Discussions](https://github.com/Syknapse/Contribute-To-This-Project/discussions) tab located next to Pull Requests.
 This area is a place to introduce yourself, go into deeper discussions on Open Source, and communicate with the Project Maintainers.
 Will you help us build out this feature and enhance our community?
 - **Thanks for contributing to this project**.
 Now you can go ahead and try contributing to other projects; look for the ![Good First Issue](https://user-images.githubusercontent.com/29199184/33852733-e23b7070-debb-11e7-907b-4e7a03aad436.png) label for beginner-friendly contribution options.
 - I'm also looking for collaborators to give me a hand in reviewing and merging PRs.
-If you would like to get more advanced Git practice please send me a DM on Twitter and read the [maintainer's guide](/maintainer_guide.md).
+If you would like to get more advanced Git practice, please mention any of us on our Discord server and read the [maintainer's guide](/maintainer_guide.md).

 [↑ Go to top ↑](#quick-access-index)